fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_state_machine.md

 ## Script based simulation

-Until now you have run your simulations from Modelsim in a manual fashion, using mouse to perform relevant actions such as compile the code, start the simulation, add signals to the wave diagram.
+Until now, you have run your simulations from Modelsim in a manual fashion, using mouse to perform relevant actions such as compile the code, start the simulation, add signals to the wave diagram.
 This works fine, but in the long run and for more complex designs, it is highly recommended to use a command and script based approach where the relevant commands can be typed and run directly in Modelsim's Transcript window, or collected and grouped in one or several script files.
 The simulation can then be automated by simply calling the script file from the Transcript window.

 The most relevant commands to learn are listed and explained below: